568th Air Defense Group

 The 568th Air Defense Group is a disbanded United States Air Force organization.
 Its last assignment was with Air Defense Command (ADC)'s 4709th Air Defense Wing at McGuire Air Force Base, New Jersey, where it was inactivated in 1954.
-The group was originally activated as a support unit for a combat group at the end of World War II on Guam, but was soon inactivated.
+The group was originally activated as the 568th Air Service Group, a support unit for a combat group at the end of World War II on Guam, but was soon inactivated.

-The group was activated once again in 1952 to replace the support elements of the inactivating 52d Fighter-Interceptor Wing.
-A year later ADC established it as an operational headquarters for fighter-interceptor squadrons as well.
-It was replaced in 1954 when ADC transferred McGuire to Military Air Transport Service and its operational squadrons were transferred to other ADC units.
+The group was activated once again in 1952 at McGuire Air Force Base, New Jersey as the 568th Air Base Group to replace the support elements of the inactivating 52d Fighter-Interceptor Wing.
+A year later Air Defense Command ADC established it as an operational headquarters for fighter-interceptor squadrons as well.
+It was replaced in 1954 when ADC transferred host fundctions at McGuire to Military Air Transport Service and its operational squadrons were transferred to other ADC units.

 History

 World War II

-The group was activated toward the end of World War II as the 568th Air Service Group as part of a reorganization of Army Air Forces (AAF) support groups in which the AAF replaced Service Groups that included personnel from other branches of the Army and supported two combat groups with Air Service Groups including only Air Corps units.
-It was designed to support a single combat group.
+The group was activated on Guam toward the end of World War II as the 568th Air Service Group as part of a reorganization of Army Air Forces (AAF) support groups in which the AAF replaced service groups that included personnel from other branches of the Army and supported two combat groups with air service groups including only Air Corps units, designed to support a single combat group.
 Its 1031st Air Engineering Squadron provided maintenance that was beyond the capability of the combat group, its 1032nd Air Materiel Squadron handled all supply matters, and its Headquarters & Base Services Squadron provided other support.
 The unit provided support for one combat group in the Pacific Theater.
 It was disbanded in 1948.